KCL-BMEIS/spectrumdevice/README.md

 ## Requirements
 `spectrumdevice` works with hardware on Windows and Linux.
-Spectrum do not currently provide a driver for MacOS, but `pyspede` provides mock classes for development and testing without hardware, which work on MacOS.
+Spectrum do not currently provide a driver for MacOS, but `spectrumdevice` provides mock classes for development and testing without hardware, which work on MacOS.

 To work with hardware, `spectrumdevice` requires that you have installed the [Spectrum driver](https://spectrum-instrumentation.com/en/drivers-and-examples-overview) for your platform.